 What are the different types of irons available?

-There are three different types of golf irons typically made by golf manufacturers.
+There are three different types of golf irons typically made by golf manufacturers like Ping.
 Tour, forged, and cast.
 Tour irons are made for the pros and are the least forgiving irons since they are able to hit a smaller sweet spot consistently there isn’t a need for weight distribution or cavities.

 Forged irons are great for advanced skill players because they are made from a single piece of steel and typically have stronger properties born from the forging process.